 If your child shows signs of abuse, such as finger-shaped bruises or other indications, call police immediately to conduct an investigation.
 They should have security footage available to prove injury due to abuse.
 In these situations, compensation will be different from typical injury cases.

 Child abuse or neglect in daycare is something no family should suffer through alone.
-At the Gomez Law Firm, we genuinely hope we never see you for a case of child injury.
+At Gomez Trial Attorneys, we genuinely hope we never see you for a case of child injury.
 Sadly, however, it does happen.
-In the event that your child is hurt or worse while in daycare, don’t hesitate to reach out to the compassionate team of California Children’s Rights lawyers here at the Gomez Law Firm.
+In the event that your child is hurt or worse while in daycare, don’t hesitate to reach out to the compassionate team of California Children’s Rights lawyers here at Gomez Trial Attorneys.

 Our children’s rights lawyers have won virtually every award in the business, and they are determined to help those in need of our assistance.
 We take cases on a contingency basis, meaning we don’t get a dime if you don’t win.
 Our firm takes child abuse and neglect cases extremely seriously.
 Contact us to get in touch with a team of passionate representatives today.